woomia/fvwmstep/README.md

-To use, simply download the tarball or clone from Github and put the files in .fvwm (or wherever you store your FVWM 2.6.x configuration).
+To use, simply download the tarball or clone from Github.
+Put the included icons where FVWM can find them, copy the config file to .fvwm and then restart FVWM.

+After you restart FVWM you'll be in AfterStep Classic!